 Knowing how to peel hard-boiled eggs the right way saves time and mess, and makes for great-looking eggs for your salad or recipes.

-At Easter time or any time you need some nice, clean hard-boiled eggs to put in a recipe or gobble up plain, knowing these tips can take peeling hard-boiled eggs from a chore to easy breezy.
+At Easter time or any time you need hard-boiled eggs to put in a recipe or gobble up plain, knowing these tips can make peeling hard-boiled eggs super easy.

-There are three basic things to know when learning how to peel hard boiled eggs.
-It all boils down to the age of the eggs, the temperature, and of course that all-important technique.
+There are three basic things to know when learning how to peel hard boiled eggs:

-Like the video shows, start by tapping the big end (bottom) of an egg onto the countertop so it cracks, then flip it and do the same for its more slender opposite end.
-This releases the pressure for the majority of the shell around the middle of the egg, and peeling the whole lot off should now be a breeze.
+Like the video shows, after boiling the eggs, start by tapping the big end (bottom) of an egg onto the countertop so it cracks, then flip it and do the same for its more slender opposite end.
+This releases the pressure for the majority of the shell around the middle of the egg, and peeling the whole shell off will be easier.

-If the shell is still a little resistant to your charms, you can try peeling it underneath running cold water.
-It helps to persuade the shell away from the egg, as well as making for a perfect and clean finish to the outside to your egg.
+You can also try peeling eggs under cold running water.
+It helps to persuade the shell away from the egg, as well as making for a perfect, clean looking egg.

-If you don't have a choice, and only have farm-fresh offerings to boil (lucky you!), the tips and techniques that follow will still help you, but you'll also need to add patience to your list of shell peeling techniques.
-There's no way around it, it's just going to take a little.
+If you don't have a choice, and only have fresh eggs to boil, the tips and techniques above will still help you, but you'll also need to add patience to your list of shell-peeling techniques.

-After hard boiling your eggs for 10-12 minutes, put them in cold water to bring the temperature down rapidly and stop the cooking process.
-You can even use ice cubes in your water, and you can change it several times—if you have the time—as the eggs will quickly warm the water up again.
+After boiling your eggs for 10-12 minutes, put them in cold water to bring the temperature down rapidly and stop the cooking process.
+You can even use ice cubes in your water, and you can change the water as it warms.

-Make sure they are cold as can be before you move on to the next step.
-This means the papery membrane is more likely to stick to the shell rather than your egg, so peeling is made super easy.
+Make sure the eggs are as cold as can be before you try to peel them because then the papery membrane is more likely to stick to the shell rather than your egg, so peeling is then much easier.